suvadip31/portfolio/README.md

 ## List of Projects:
 • Claim/Opinion Classification \
 • Employee Retention Prediction \
-• Product Quality Prediction with Neural Network
+• Product Quality Prediction with Neural Network \
+• Stock Price Prediction

 Detailed descriptions of each project are presented in respective project directory.